 By: Sharon Aron Baron

-The western portion of Tamarac is home to the the aquatic, recreational center, dog park and the Tamarac Sports Complex, however, little is physically located east of University Drive.
+The western portion of Tamarac is home to the aquatic, recreational center, dog park, and the Tamarac Sports Complex; however, little is physically located east of University Drive.

 Bolton, who is running for city commission district 1, said he would like to see the eastern portion of Tamarac have beautification projects and a community bus system implemented for youth and senior citizens.
-Unlike the Tamarac Community Bus Service which doesn’t go east past 441 or near schools, this service would be used specifically for pick up and drop off to extracurricular activities, doctor’s offices and the supermarket.
+Unlike the Tamarac Community Bus Service, which doesn’t go east past 441 or near schools, this service would be explicitly used for pick up and drop off to extracurricular activities, doctor’s offices, and the supermarket.

 Bolton would also like to revise the zoning and code enforcement to make the code more friendly toward business owners and a push for a reduction in annual fees for business licenses.

-The most important thing Bolton would like to see implemented would be a Youth Empowerment and Homework Center.
+The most crucial thing Bolton would like to see implemented would be a Youth Empowerment and Homework Center.

 Endorsed by County Commissioner Dale Holness, The Driven Project program is now in its third year in Broward County.
-He said that they find out what they kids have been struggling with, how they want to do better in school and get them involved in sports.
+He said that they find out what the kids have been struggling with, how they want to do better in school, and get them involved in sports.